Lingzhi-Ouyang/Almost-Strong-Consistency-Cassandra/experiment/CASSANDRA/cassandra/README.md

 Note: If you want to hack Cassandra in your own way, after you finish your implementation, use [ant](http://ant.apache.org) to compile your project into the JAR file.

-Then, put the JAR file in the directory *build*.
-Add the JAR file into the classpath by modifying *bin/cassandra.in.sh*.
+Then, add the JAR file into the classpath by modifying *bin/cassandra.in.sh*.

 e.g.